 Our rights to protest, demonstrate and take part in political activities are recognised by The Universal Declaration of Human Rights (1948) (UNUDHR) as well as by many other international human rights conventions and covenants.

-Also, in Australia, there is no affirmative right to free speech.
-However, there is an implied freedom of communication about political and governmental matters as that freedom of communication is essential to the maintenance of the system of representative and responsible government provided by the Australian Constitution.
+In Australia, there is an implied freedom of communication about political and governmental matters as that freedom of communication is essential to the maintenance of the system of representative and responsible government provided by the Australian Constitution.

 This implied freedom of communication operates as a limit on the use of legislation to impede freedom of expression.
 It does not operate as a right to speak or to be heard.

 Political communication includes non-verbal communication, assembly and movement for the purpose of political protest.
 The analysis requires the courts to decide if legislation burdens the freedom implied in the Constitution.
 Such analysis can produce unexpected results.
 For example, a law prohibiting communication has recently been upheld as not being constitutionally invalid (see Clubb v Edwards; Preston v Avery HCA 11, 10 April 2019; discussed in ‘Safe access zones’ under ‘Property damage’ in ‘Common charges associated with protests‘.)

 Protests and the police

-Local councils must consult the police before granting permits for the use of council land, or for road closures, or for anything else that the council believes will facilitate a public protest being held by a permit applicant (s 6A Summary Offences Act 1966 (Vic) (‘SO Act’)).
+Local councils must consult the police before granting permits for the use of council land, or for road closures, or for anything else that the council believes will facilitate a public protest being held by a permit applicant (s 6A Summary Offences Act 1966 (Vic)).

 If engaging in a protest that you anticipate may result in arrest or detention, it is good to understand the nature and scope of police powers, and the common charges laid against protesters.

 Some of the key bail issues and common charges associated with protests are outlined below.